pescheckit/python-gpt-po/docs/usage.md

   *Behind the scenes:* The chosen model is passed along to the provider’s API calls.
 If the model is not available, a warning is logged and the default is used.

 - **`--list-models`**
   *Description:* Lists all available models for the selected provider and exits without processing any files.
+This is the only command that doesn't require `--folder` and `--lang` parameters.
   *Behind the scenes:* Makes a test API call to retrieve a list of models and prints them to the console.
+When this flag is provided, the CLI parser automatically makes the usually required parameters optional.

 - **`--openai-key`**
   *Description:* Provides the OpenAI API key directly as a command-line argument (alternative to using `--api_key` or the environment variable).